 SCOTT HORSLEY: Officials who oversee nuclear plants in the U.S. are keeping a close eye on what's happening in Japan.
 But Greg Jaczko, who chairs the Nuclear Regulatory Commission, insists the problems at the Fukushima Daiichi reactors have not shaken his confidence.

-Mr. GREG JACZKO (Nuclear Regulatory Commission): Whenever there's any new information, we always make changes, if necessary.
+GREG JACZKO: Whenever there's any new information, we always make changes, if necessary.
 But right now we continue to believe that nuclear power plants in this country operate safely and securely.

 HORSLEY: And for an administration determined to address the challenge of climate change, nuclear power is hard to turn down.
 As Deputy Energy Secretary Dan Poneman notes, nuclear is by far the biggest source of electricity that doesn't contribute to greenhouse gases.
 It produces twice as much electricity in the U.S. as wind, solar and hydro power combined.

-Mr. DAN PONEMAN (Department of Energy Deputy Secretary): It's 20 percent of the electricity of this country, 70 percent of the carbon-free electricity.
+DAN PONEMAN: It's 20 percent of the electricity of this country, 70 percent of the carbon-free electricity.
 We view nuclear energy as a very important component to the overall portfolio we're trying to build for a clean energy future.